-9In practice, more elaborate selling mechanisms are possible.
-For example, the ad exchange can run its own auction among its advertisers and submit the clearing price to the publisher; the publisher can then run an additional auction with all the received bids to determine the winner.
+7In practice, more elaborate selling mechanisms are possible.
+For example, an ad exchange can run its own auction among its advertisers and submit the clearing price to the publisher; the publisher can then run an additional auction with all the received bids to determine the winner.
 Each auction can also be of different formats, e.g. second-price or first-price.
 Here, we abstract away from the complications of the selling mechanism itself by using a standard second-price auction for selling the impression.
 Even though alternative mechanisms can complicate the analysis significantly, the intuition for the results described in the paper still holds.
-To demonstrate this, in Lemma 4 we show that one of our main results, that the conversion rate can increase by disabling behavioral targeting, holds for a wide variety of selling mechanisms, including e.g. a single or multiple first-price auctions.
-For completeness, in Section A.3 we show that for first-price auctions the publisher's revenue can also increase by disabling behavioral targeting (Proposition 11).
+To demonstrate this, in Lemma 4 we show that the result that the conversion rate can increase by disabling microtargeting, holds for a wide variety of selling mechanisms, including e.g. a single or multiple first-price auctions.
+For completeness, in Appendix B.3 we also show that for first-price auctions the publisher's revenue can also increase by disabling microtargeting (Proposition 12).
 For other selling mechanisms, similar intuition applies.